 If additional change and development occurs in a location where it was not anticipated at the time this Strategy was prepared, or at an increased density, then additional open space may be required beyond that outlined and included in this Strategy.
+This has already been noted in Section 4.2.6.
 If this occurs, an analysis of the impacts of the forecast population change and development in that location will need to be assessed and confirmation of whether additional open space or upgrades to open space is required as a result of the change.